-Fresh cut green leaves will have a high enough nitrate value to balance the carbon level.
+Fresh cut green leaves will have a balanced nitrate to carbon level.
 This will allow a heap of any quantity of just green leaves to convert into compost without the need to add anything else to correct any imbalance.
 However, fresh cut green leaves can be seen as a ’green’ in the context of comparing ‘green’ with ‘brown’.
 Observations may indicate that, in some circumstances, there may not be enough of a carbon ’brown’ element.
 The addition of some extra ‘brown’ material may be necessary.

 Is carbon safe?

 Where carbon can be found as just ‘carbon’ it’s safe to handle and even ingest.
 You will find carbon existing in a range of forms.
-These include diamond, yes gems.
+These include diamond, yes, gems.
 This is the purest form of carbon that has been subjected to very high temperature and pressure.
-Diamond is naturally occuring, having formed in the turbulence of volcanic eruptions.
+Diamond carbon is naturally occurring, having formed in the turbulence of volcanic eruptions.